hnvt1989/react-wishlist/README.md

  4. email sharing friends about the discount on your wish list

  BUG:
+ 1. Click on the List throws consoles error.
- 1. after EDIT the list renders but with errors on console (something weird with list prop 'key')
+ 2. after EDIT the list renders but with errors on console (something weird with list prop 'key')
- 2. [DONE] DELETE is NOT working since mongodb is looking for full object match (and client only passes in ID)
+ 3. [DONE] DELETE is NOT working since mongodb is looking for full object match (and client only passes in ID)
- 3. Delete invalid Wish object throwing error in the rest api server
+ 4. Delete invalid Wish object throwing error in the rest api server